gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/getting-started/set-up-tgf4k8s-on-tas-sbdg.md

     gfsh> list regions
     ```

-You should something similar to
+You should see something similar to

   ```
     List of regions